Myrmex/alatius-macronizer-api/README.md

 {"result":"N\u012bl sine magn\u014d v\u012bt\u0101 lab\u014dre dedit mort\u0101libus."}
 ```

-In Linux you could do like this:
+💡 For a quick test, you can use `curl` like this:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"text":"quos putamos amissos, praemissi sunt."}' localhost:51234/macronize
 ```

+To integrate the macronizer service in your solution, usually the best way is using a [Docker compose script](docker-compose.yml), where you can stack your own services on top of this one.
+Your services will wrap the macronizer service, and expose it in the way you see most fit for your solution.

-## Preparation
+## Testing the Solution

 Before even starting to work on the Docker image, I had to check all the setup passages, and make sure that they work seamlessly in a Linux environment.
-First, I created a fresh Ubuntu VM (20.04) to play with, using the Docker Linux image to create a `macronizer` container.
+Then, I added the Python scripts for the Flask API, and ensured that they worked as expected.

+The quickest way for doing it for me was creating a fresh Ubuntu VM (20.04) to play with.
+Having a true VM rather than a Docker container is easier at this stage, because everything is already there, and we can start with the same environment used by the macronizer itself.

->Note: if you want to avoid [gcc issues](https://github.com/Alatius/latin-macronizer/issues/22), use Ubuntu 20.04.
+>Note: to avoid [gcc issues](https://github.com/Alatius/latin-macronizer/issues/22), use Ubuntu 20.04.
 Later Ubuntu releases have compilation problem, which require some patches to be addressed, until the main repository is patched.
 Also, a full-fledged Unix distro is of course far from ideal as an image base; yet, starting from a more streamlined image would imply consuming much more time in adjusting the setup procedure.

-To start with, in the Ubuntu user's home, create a `Documents/macron` directory.
+In the Ubuntu VM we only work with the terminal.
+So, open a terminal window and in the Ubuntu user's home create a `Documents/macron` directory (any other will do anyway).
 Then, enter this `macron` directory and clone the macronizer repository:

 ```bash
 cd ~/Documents